 Please feel free to contact me at any time if you have any questions by note in folder, phone, email, or text message (Remind 101).
-I am thankful for my sweet students eager to learn and my parents who support and encourage a positive learning environment.
-Thank you!
+Enjoy this weekend’s SNOW!
+Stay Safe.

 Mrs. Grossman 🙂

-– Comprehension Focus & Genre Study: Questioning (Thanksgiving Stories)
+– Comprehension Focus & Genre Study: Making Predictions (Snowy Books)

-– Sight Words: (student names) mom, dad, we
+– Sight Words: (student names) have, fun, do

 – Writing sentences (with capital letter at beginning and period/question mark at the end) with our sight words